ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_facedetection/_index.md

 ---
-title: Detect faces with OpenCV on arm64-powered Android Devices
+title: Detect faces with OpenCV on Arm64-powered Android Devices

 minutes_to_complete: 30

-who_is_this_for: This is an intermediate topic for developers who are interested in creating Computer Vision Applications with OpenCV on arm64-powered Android Devices.
-Specifically, we explain how to use OpenCV for face detection with Haar cascade classifier.
+who_is_this_for: This is an intermediate topic for developers who are interested in creating Computer Vision applications with OpenCV on Arm64-powered Android devices.

 learning_objectives:
-   - Gain familiarity with OpenCV.
+   - Describe how to use OpenCV for face detection.
    - Acquire images from the camera.
    - Use Haar cascade classifier for face detection.